MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud
 - a way to speed up database performance by caching most commonly used content
 	- e.g. top 10 most popular products on a retailing site
+	- faster than read-replicas
+- ElastiCache is only a key-value store and cannot therefore store relational data
 - Memcached vs. Redis
 	- Memcached is simpler and easier to set up; Redis is more sophisticated
 	- Redis is multi-AZ